-This warning light should come on briefly when the engine is started.
+For vehicles equipped with the traction control system, this warning light should come on briefly when the engine is started.

 If the warning light does not come on then, have it fixed so it will be ready to warn you if there is a problem.
-If it stays on, or comes on when you are driving a SERVICE TRACTION CONTROL message will appear in the Driver Information Center (DIC).
-This indicates that there may be a problem with your traction control system and your vehicle may need service.
-When this warning light is on and the SERVICE TRACTION CONTROL message appears on the DIC, the system will not limit wheel spin.
+If it stays on, or comes on when you are driving, there may be a problem with your traction control system and your vehicle may need service.
+When this warning light is on, the system will not limit wheel spin.
 Adjust your driving accordingly.